Vaishnavi-Dungarwal/Credit-Card-Fraud-Prediction-using-Pycaret/README.md

-Project Name : Credit Card Fraud Detection using PyCaret
+Credit Card Fraud Detection using PyCaret

-In this project we will be first making our predictions using Machine Learning Techniques then we will be using Auto ML Technique to do the same.
-We will be using PyCaret in this notebook.
-In this project we will be implementing Anamoly detection to detect whether there is any fraudulent transaction.

-Content -
+Overview
+The Credit Card Fraud Detection using PyCaret project aims to implement anomaly detection techniques to identify fraudulent transactions in credit card data.
+We will leverage both traditional Machine Learning (ML) techniques and AutoML using the PyCaret library in this notebook.

+Dataset Description
-The dataset contains transactions made by credit cards in September 2013 by European cardholders.

-This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
-The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.
+The dataset contains credit card transactions made by European cardholders in September 2013.
+It comprises 284,807 transactions, with only 492 being fraudulent.
+The dataset is highly unbalanced, with fraudulent transactions accounting for only 0.172% of the total.

-It contains only numerical input variables which are the result of a PCA transformation.
-Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.
-Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.
-Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-sensitive learning.
-Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.
+The features in the dataset are numerical and have been transformed using Principal Component Analysis (PCA), except for 'Time' and 'Amount'.
+The 'Time' feature represents the time elapsed between each transaction and the first transaction in the dataset.
+The 'Amount' feature denotes the transaction amount.
+The response variable 'Class' takes a value of 1 in case of fraud and 0 otherwise.
+Due to confidentiality issues, we cannot provide the original features or additional background information about the data.

+Steps Involved
+1. Data Analysis
+We will start by performing exploratory data analysis to gain insights into the dataset.
+This step includes visualizing data distributions, detecting outliers, and understanding feature correlations.
+2. Feature Engineering
+To enhance the predictive power of our models, we will perform feature engineering.
+This involves handling missing values, transforming data, and creating new relevant features.
+3. Model Building and Prediction using ML Techniques In this step, we will train various ML models, such as logistic regression, decision trees, random forests, and others, to detect fraudulent transactions.
+We will evaluate their performance using appropriate metrics, considering the class imbalance.
+4. Model Building and Prediction using PyCaret (Auto ML) PyCaret is an AutoML library that automates the process of training and tuning ML models.
+We will leverage PyCaret to build a more sophisticated ensemble of models, effectively handling the class imbalance and optimizing performance.

+Evaluation Metrics
-Given the class imbalance ratio, we recommend measuring the accuracy using the Area Under the Precision-Recall Curve (AUPRC).
-Confusion matrix accuracy is not meaningful for unbalanced classification.
+Due to the class imbalance, we will use the Area Under the Precision-Recall Curve (AUPRC) as the primary evaluation metric.
+The confusion matrix accuracy is not meaningful for unbalanced classification tasks.

-We follow following steps:
-- Data Analysis
-- Feature Engineering
-- Model Building and Prediction using ML Techniques
-- Model Building and Prediction using PyCaret(Auto ML)